egch/1Z0-829-preparation/docs/pitfall.md

 ## Various
 - check if a field is final in the code
 - `enum`: check if the constructor is private, or protected!
-- `instanceof` : a class can always be an instance of an Interface, so the instanceOf in that case is allowed. !!!!
+- `instanceof` : a class can always be an instance of an Interface, so the instanceof in that case is allowed. !!!!
 - mind the scope of variables in the `instanceof`
 - variable names: `_` can be allowed but not as a char single: `var _` does not compile
 - multilines: check if a variable hasn't been used previously